jeffdapaz/VisualChatGPTStudio/README.md

 - The speed and availability of responses directly depend on the API provided by OpenAI.

 ## Release Notes

+### 1.5.1

+- Redirect the commands responses to the tool window.
+To do, press and hold the SHIFT key and select the command.
+The response will be written on tool window instead on the code editor.

 ### 1.5.0